Skip to content

 #1 Critical path method

-The Critical Path Method is a network analysis method that uses a sequential finish to start network logic and calculates one early and late start and finish date for each activity using a single-duration estimate.
+The Critical Path Method is a network analysis method that uses a sequential finish to start network logic and calculates the early and late start and finish dates for each activity using a single-duration estimate.

 The longest path through the network- the critical path- is defined.
 Then float is calculated to identify activities where there is some scheduling flexibility.